Home Page

 Offered intermittently.
 Prereq., WRIT 101 or equivalent, one intermediate writing course, SOCI 101S, or consent of instructor.
 Research and writing on inequity and social justice issues.
 Students bring together readings from other inequality content courses and/or independent readings, research methods training, and data and/or internship experience to write a final research paper on a topic of their choice within the ISJ area.
 Meets advanced writing expectation.
 Level: Undergraduate-Graduate.

-Gen Ed Attributes: Advanced Writing
+Gen Ed Attributes: Writing in the Disciplines

 SOCI 443 - Sociology of Poverty.
 3 Credits.